 As human beings, we crave certainty.
 We want to know what it is all about.
 Knowing who we are and what our purpose is can become existential anxiety.
 That is why there is such an obsession with personality tests.

 By the way, what exactly is a personality?
-In psychology, the term ‘personality’ involves psychological attributes that give people a particular and somewhat persistent and predictable approach of responding to the world.
+In psychology, the term ‘personality’ involves psychological attributes that give people a particular and somewhat persistent and predictable approach to responding to the world.

 Saying that a personality style is ‘somewhat stable and predictable’ begs the question if and to what extent a personality can change.